maoyuans/chronicles-of-terre/hidden/TBR/IntoTheMaw.md

 ## Ataraxia

 Lady Ataraxia would contact the party when they need help or after they first enter the mines.
 She wants the celestial creature and the comet gone.

+Personally Lady Ataraxia wouldn't care about the Crimson Curse - if anything, it would seem like a great ally for her.
+She would hold a neutral attitude towards the Curse, and related topic, but ultimately provide reasonable aid to the party.

+## The Reaper of Issan's Maw

+The Reaper of Issan's Maw, Mallick Trost, is the Glorian inquisitor that caused the massacre at Issan's Maw some 49 years ago.
+Various parties hold differing opinions on his actions, but by the word of the law of the  Empire and the tenet of the Church, his actions are just.
+The fanatics' sect ultimately stationed him in Bladefall, as an inquisitor captain for his pious following of Gloria, and suppressed the mentioning of the massacre at large.

+A main concern of the villagers would be catching the attention of Trost or the fanatics in general, thus remain hostile or evasive of the party.
+They will often make mentions of the Reaper.
+If the party decides to confront the local inquisitor to a large degree, he will eventually arrange for the arrival of Trost.

+Trost is a high-level vengeance paladin of Glory who is gifted power by Gloria.
+The party is not expected to defeat him in combat - and should instead resort to persuasion and other methods to convince him to leave the village alone, or target the most important threat.

 ## Beyond the Maw